GoHorse GFX

 difficult and exhausting it will be:

-the team will have to implement this feature before the client starts using the product
+the team will have to implement this feature before the client starts using the product.

 That goes against most of the Agile Principles right off the bat and is pretty

-as you can make something.
+much as GoHorse as you can make something.

 If You Bought It, You Got To Use It